telerik/blazor-docs/components/treeview/drag-drop.md

 The Drag and Drop functionality for the TreeView allows you to move a node or multitude of nodes between different parents in the same treeview or between different Telerik TreeView instances.

-This article will be divided in the following sections:
+This article is divided in the following sections:

 * [Basics](#basics)
 * [`OnDragStart` Event](#ondragstart-event)